Desoriano/Protecting-Digital-Assets/README.md

 💻 I have built a home lab for personal projects.
 I have earned various certifications through both my coursework and personal initiatives, with a clear roadmap to achieve more.
 Below is a glimpse of some completed work and a list of projects I plan to complete as well.

-<b>📍My Goal: To continually expand my knowledge, refine my skills, and contribute meaningfully to the cybersecurity field by solving complex challenges and driving impactful solutions.</b>
+<b>📍My Goal:</b> To continually expand my knowledge, refine my skills, and contribute meaningfully to the cybersecurity field by solving complex challenges and driving impactful solutions.

 <h2>👩🏽‍💻Projects:</h2>